 - Confidence – You can smile and grin like a young child because you know that you have a complete set of teeth.

 - Oral health – Dental implants do not require teeth reduction like other dental procedures.
-Moreover, implants
+Moreover, implants improve oral hygiene by allowing greater access between teeth.

 - Long-lasting – With adequate care, an individual implant can last for many years.
 It is not rare to read about cases where the implant has lasted a lifetime.